intuition-dev/intuDocs/old/crud.md

 ## Review

-A VM models the View by mapping to the view to make the biding easier - and VM calls back end services.
+A VM models the View by mapping to the view to make the biding easier - and VM calls back-end services.